Mount Guyot (Great Smoky Mountains): Geology

+Climate

 History

 Mount Guyot was named in honor of Swiss geographer Arnold Guyot by Guyot's friend, Samuel Buckley.
 Buckley was a naturalist who accompanied Thomas Lanier Clingman on a survey expedition to the crest of the Smokies in 1858.
 While Buckley's measurements were often wildly inaccurate, Guyot conducted an expedition the following year, recording more accurate elevations and giving preliminary names to various peaks along the crest.
 Guyot measured the elevation of Mt.
 Guyot at 6636 ft, missing the modern measurement by just 15 ft.

 Regarding the Eastern Smokies, surveyors and authors alike agreed on one thing: the region was very remote and isolated.
 Guyot said of the area, "neither the white man or the Indian hunter venture in this wilderness."
 For Horace Kephart, who wrote extensively on the Smoky Mountains in the early 1900s, Mt.
 Guyot was the climax of a dense, virtually-insurmountable wilderness:

 Kephart goes on to relate the account of James Ferris and his wife, two naturalists who bushwhacked their way across the crest of the Smokies to Mt.
 Guyot in 1900.
 According to Mrs. Ferris:

 Mt.
 Guyot remained isolated until the Civilian Conservation Corps constructed a segment of the Appalachian Trail across the mountain's western slope in 1935.
 Although the trail opened up the heart of the Eastern Smokies to backpackers, access remained relatively difficult.
 According to author Laura Thornborough, who climbed Guyot in the late 1930s:

 Thornborough followed the route out of Greenbrier that ascends Guyot's western slope.
 She recalls that "there was no trail to Guyot, not even a dim one, but our guides knew the way."
 The party followed Ramsay Prong until it became "a mere trickle of water," and emerged near modern-day Guyot Spring.
 From the state line, they found a "dim trail" leading to the summit.
 Thornborough concludes her report by saying, "if it is wilderness you want, then go to Guyot."